gbbirkisson/kong-plugin-jwt-keycloak/README.md

 > **:warning: No longer maintained!**
 >
 > I will no longer be maintaining this plugin.
 Thanks for all the positive feedback and interest in this project.
 Feel free to fork and keep it alive.
 Cheers!
+>
+> This repository has been archived, but you can find its successor here: [telekom-digioss/kong-plugin-jwt-keycloak](https://github.com/telekom-digioss/kong-plugin-jwt-keycloak)

 A plugin for the [Kong Microservice API Gateway](https://konghq.com/solutions/gateway/) to validate access tokens issued by [Keycloak](https://www.keycloak.org/).
 It uses the [Well-Known Uniform Resource Identifiers](https://tools.ietf.org/html/rfc5785) provided by [Keycloak](https://www.keycloak.org/) to load [JWK](https://tools.ietf.org/html/rfc7517) public keys from issuers that are specifically allowed for each endpoint.